| VisualizationHigh quality 2D/3D visualizationBased on industry recognized visualization library VTK (Visual

 The following example shows how MATFOR simplifies the code that

 is written originally with traditional Fortran.
+The Numerical

 procedures adopt the easy-to-call syntax.
 It allows you to fully